Guide to Sober Living

 Key Features of Sober Living

 The primary feature associated with sober living is the social support created within the house.
-People with social support groups that discourage substance use are more likely to end use and have longer periods of recovery.
+People with social support groups that discourage substance use are more likely to end use, see a reduction in psychiatric symptoms, reduce their criminal activity, and increase their likelihood of gaining employment.

 Consider these features of sober living houses that support recovery: